Scaffolding & Ladder Fall Lawyers in Quincy

-Wide ranges of workers use scaffolding and ladders while on the job.
+A wide range of workers use scaffolding and ladders while on the job.
 Construction workers, window washers, painters, electricians, and roofers all have to climb to great heights to perform their jobs.
 Unfortunately, these jobs can be very risky.
-In fact, the Occupational Safety and Health Administration (OSHA) has estimated that there are more than 4,5000 scaffolding-related construction accidents per year in the United States, with 60 reported deaths.
+In fact, the Occupational Safety and Health Administration (OSHA) has estimated that there are more than 4,500 scaffolding-related construction accidents per year in the United States, with 60 reported deaths.
 Similarly, 164,000 workers are injured in ladder-related accidents per year, with 300 reported deaths.
 This gives the United States the status of most ladder deaths in the world.

 If you have to work on scaffolding or with ladders, it’s important for you to know your legal rights if you ever get into an accident.
 Will your employer be responsible for your injuries?
 Will you receive compensation for lost wages?
 What happens if you become permanently disabled?
-These questions and more can be answered by one of our Massachusetts workers compensation lawyers, who will examine the specifics of your case to maximize your benefits.
+These questions and more can be answered by one of our workers’ compensation lawyers, who can examine the specifics of your case to maximize your benefits.

 Normally built with steel and metal, scaffolding is a temporary framing platform that allows workers to perform their duties at great heights.
 Construction workers, maintenance workers, and art restorers all make use of this essential piece of equipment.
 Because scaffolding is so complex, even one defective part can lead to collapses, buckling, and falls.